osmanozden/jucr-poi-service/README.md

     NestJS provides a powerful, modular architecture.
 Its use of TypeScript and Dependency Injection (DI) allows for highly testable and decoupled code.
 This allowed us to cleanly separate the HTTP trigger (`ImporterController`) from the API client (`ImporterService`) and the database worker (`ImporterProcessor`).

   * **Why MongoDB?**
     The data from the OCM API is complex, nested, and semi-structured JSON.
 MongoDB (a NoSQL document database) is perfectly suited to store this kind of data.
 We enforce a `strict: true` schema to ensure our database remains clean and predictable.
+We also use UUIDs (v4) as the `_id` key as requested.

   * **Why Redis & Bull (Queue System)?**
     This is the **most critical** architectural decision.
 Fetching and saving 50,000+ records *cannot* be done in a single HTTP request.